 If caught speeding in most areas of Germany, you will face fines and points on your license.
 Not following the speed limit can lead to accidents, so please drive carefully.

 On the flip side, be careful of the stretches of Autobahn that have no speed limits.
 It’s tempting to floor it, but you might land in trouble if you’re not used to high speeds.
 Then there are the speed demon drivers out there that will blitz past at 155mph – watch out for those guys!

 Demonstrations and Protests in Germany

 Smaller demonstrations, pop-up demonstrations, and other actions may occur in the spring before Mayday, when posters may be seen in major cities.
-If you have a problem call the police – the emergency number is 110 for Germany.
+If you have a problem,m call the police – the emergency number is 110 for Germany.

 German emergency services are excellent, and you’ll likely get help in English and German.
 The most significant danger is usually from clashes between police and protesters.
 If you see any violence, leave the area immediately.

 Monitor Local Media

-Watching the news for updates and travel advice on any dangers or cautions in the area you are visiting would be very helpful to avoid any dangers.
+Watching the news for updates and travel advice on any dangers or cautions in the area you are visiting would be very helpful in avoiding any risks.

 Report to Local Authorities in Germany